Rye Health & Fitness Makes it to the Big Ten

 “I bartended at night in order to save enough money to launch Rye Health & Fitness,” he said in a recent interview at his pristine 14 Elm Place gym.

-Fast forward ten years and step into a vibrant workout center which is open weekdays from 4:30 a.m. to 9 p.m. and 5 a.m. to 5 p.m. on Saturdays.
+Fast forward ten years and step into a vibrant workout center filled with equipment such as those on Commercial Gym Equipment Design and is open weekdays from 4:30 a.m. to 9 p.m. and 5 a.m. to 5 p.m. on Saturdays.
 Briscoe and eight other trainers work with some 200 clients, 60 percent of them women who are mostly in shape and want to stay that way, plus a few weekend warriors.
 The average client comes twice a week, although they have number who can only come on weekends.
 Sessions are 60 minutes in length.
 Rye Health doesn’t offer group sessions, but they’re happy to offer semi-private lessons, which are usually arranged by an existing client and friend.

 Briscoe had back surgery when he was 19 and couldn’t play sports for a year, so he knows what it takes to bring an athlete back into shape.
 He also knows how to make fitness fun; he works out with his children, who are 6 and 4, at home in Scarsdale.
 And he tries to get home early, because his wife is a school teacher and a realtor, so they juggle schedules.